The pandemic continues to cause unprecedented disruption across industries worldwide.

-The global remote patient monitoring market size was valued at US$ 964 Million in 2020.
+The global remote patient monitoring market size was valued at US$ 1.1 Billion in 2021.

 The rising prevalence of cardiovascular diseases, particularly among the geriatric population who are more susceptible to chronic conditions, represents one of the key drivers for the global remote patient monitoring market.